openstack-archive/tripleo-incubator/devtest.md

 1. Create and start your seed VM.
 This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and preconfigures it for a development environment.
+Note that the seed has minimal variation in it's configuration: the goal is to bootstrap with a known-solid config.

         cd $TRIPLEO_ROOT/tripleo-image-elements/elements/seed-stack-config
         sed -i "s/\"user\": \"stack\",/\"user\": \"`whoami`\",/" config.json